THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler’s success is based on a unique brand strategy aimed at developing innovative products that are strongly “anchored” to the history of the brand.

-The journey, which began in 2003 when Remo Ruffini acquired the Group, has always been coherent and pursued without compromise.
+The journey, which began in 2003 when Remo Ruffini acquired the company, has always been coherent and pursued without compromise.
 Heritage, uniqueness, quality, creativity and innovation are the terms used in Moncler to define the concept of “luxury”.

 The Moncler collections are divided into three parallel dimensions: Moncler Collections, Moncler Grenoble and Moncler Genius.